nicotralab/chen-et-al-sex-determination/README.md

 ## Identifying Pseudotestcross Variants

 Next, we extracted variants (SNPs and indels) from ```GATKBP-passed.vcf``` that would meet the criteria for a pseudotestcross.
-The script is:
+The approach was to:

 1. Extract variants with the correct genotype (i.e. heterozygous in one parent and homozygous in the other)
 2. Identify and remove variants at which some animals have "unexpected" genotypes.
 These are